Navigate to the handbook page for MuseScore 3: Swing

 Often this notation is used to indicate swing:

 MuseScore does not have a way to include a triplet in text as a tempo marking, but there is an easy workaround:

 - Add Swing text as described above and make it invisible (shortcut V, or untick "Visible" in the Inspector);

 - Add an appropriate Image of the required tempo marking to the score.
 This can be downloaded from the bottom of the "How To" page: How to create a visual swing marking.

 - Resize and reposition the image as required.

 Return to straight rhythm

-- Insert a Swing text item as explained above, attached to the first note or rest of the "straight" section.
+- Add Swing text to the first note or rest of the "straight" section (see above).

 - Edit the text to indicate a return to straight time: e.g. "Straight."

 - Right-click on the text and select System Text Properties….
 Click on the "Swing Settings" tab and set "Swing to "Off."